junaid1460/Student-Achievement-Portal/README.md

  - py2 SimpleHTTPServer (static files)

 # How to deploy for different departments?
-Do not worry. we can run different instance app in a VM for different departments and add route in nginx for a specific department. `ip/[dept name]`
+Do not worry. we can run multiple instances of app in a VM for different departments and add route in nginx for a specific department. `ip/[dept name]`

-# Status
- - Under development

 # License